charguer/optitrust/doc/structure.md

 Only the `*_basic.ml` files are meant to contain functions that directly produce pieces of AST, that is, call smart constructors such as `trm_for`.
 The higher-level files such as `loop.ml` are meant to contain only to combinations of calls to transformations from the "basic" level.
 This two-layer stratification is meant to (1) avoid circular dependencies between transformation libraries, and (2) isolate the trusted computing base.

+When a transformation produces a fresh piece of AST using smart constructors, these pieces of AST are generally untyped, that is, they do not carry type information.
+However, there are transformations that do depend on types.
+In order to restore types, OptiTrust provides the operation `reparse_after tr`, where `tr` is a transformation of type `target->unit`.
+[TODO: in the future, we will provide an efficient incremental retyping].

-1. A simple transformation that modifies the AST at a given target
+# Example transformation: modifying the AST at a given target

 Example: `Marks_basic.add (m : mark) (tg : target) : unit`.
 This transformation attaches a mark named `m` to the nodes at the paths targeted by `tg`.